This guide primarily focuses on keeping the right staff records but you should also be aware of all of the data protection principles under the GDPR.

 The level of detail in staff records

 Under the Data Protection Act 2018, any personal information you keep on your staff should be adequate, relevant and not excessive.
-Inadequate records can lead to problems when dealing with absence levels, staff turnover, sickness, lateness and discipline.
+Inadequate staff records can lead to problems when dealing with absence levels, staff turnover, sickness, lateness and discipline.

 Read Information Commissioner's Office (ICO) guidance on the Data Protection Act 2018.